surifirstpin/biplus_documentation/version.3/Visualisation Types and Settings.md

 **Reference Lines** enables the creation of reference lines in a chart.

-- **Name** specify a reference name for specific information on y-axis.
+- **Name** specify a reference name, for specific information on y-axis.

  - **Type** specify  Linear, Polynomial, Exponential, Logarithmic, Average, Median, Minimum, Maximum, Deviation, Variance, Custom Line, Custom Area on Y-axis.